vppmatt/microservices-bam/07 - jenkins files/Jenkins-instructions.md

 2. Click on the timestamp for the build id in the builds window below the left menu
 3. Click on console output from the left menu

+## Step 5 - deploy the change

+NOTE - before starting this section you may wish to run `watch microk8s kubectl get po` to see the new container being deployed

+### get the tag number for the latest image for bam building

+`docker image ls`

+### implement the changed image:

+`microk8s kubectl set image deployment/bam-building bam-building=bam-building:3`